ataulmaola/Excel-Analytics/README.md

 - Cleaned raw sales data using **Power Query**
 - Transformed and loaded data into a model using **Power Pivot**
 - Built relationships between tables to enable powerful calculations
-- Used **DAX measures** to create dynamic metrics like Total Revenue, Profit, and Sales Growth
+- Used **DAX measures** to create dynamic metrics like product , division category wise Net sales
-- Created an **interactive dashboard** with  pivot charts
+- Created an **interactive report** with  pivot table

 ---